 - Calling Hedy Lamarr (2004) documentary review: Georg Misch’s unpretentious documentary mostly dwells on a curious topic: The telephone addiction of the glamorous White Cargo and Samson and Delilah star.
 More superficially discussed are the ephemeralness of fame and the cult of celebrity in the United States and the ephemeralness of fame.

 Shot in digital format, Georg Misch’s Calling Hedy Lamarr – about the frequency hopping co-elaborator, Hollywood actress, and telephone addict – has the look of a well-crafted low-budget production and the feel of a quirky independent film.

-That’s hardly the sort of approach one would expect to find in a documentary centering on one of the most beautiful, most glamorous, and most synthetic film stars of the 20th century, whose credits include Boom Town, Ziegfeld Girl, and White Cargo at Metro-Goldwyn-Mayer, in addition to – by far her biggest hit – Cecil B. DeMille’s Samson and Delilah at Paramount.
+That’s hardly the sort of approach one would expect to find in a documentary centering on one of the most beautiful, most glamorous, and most synthetic film stars of the 20th century, whose credits include Boom Town, Ziegfeld Girl, and White Cargo at Metro-Goldwyn-Mayer, in addition to – by far her biggest hit – Cecil B. DeMille’s Samson and Delilah, opposite Victor Mature, at Paramount.

 Yet Misch mostly gets away with it.
 What Calling Hedy Lamarr lacks in terms of style and depth of analysis is compensated for by an offbeat look at the cult of celebrity in American society.

 Fast food & spy rumors

 The documentary’s narrative framework has several friends and family members of the Vienna-born actress (as Hedwig Eva Maria Kiesler on Nov.
 9, 1914) get together in a staged conference call.

 Their topic of choice?